 Professor, Graduate School of Medicine, University of Tokyo, Japan.

-Vice Secretary General, General Council of Nursing, Spain
+Vice President III, General Council of Nursing, Spain

 Want to hear what ICN’s thought leaders are working on?
 Join us at the ICN Plenary lectures to hear from the brilliant minds changing the world of nursing.